 Sri Srimad Bhaktivedanta Narayana Gosvami Maharaja

-[October 29, 2003 is the divine disappearance day of our most worshipable parama-pujyapada nitya-lila pravista Sri Srimad Bhaktivedanta Swami Prabhupada.
+[We are presenting the following for the divine disappearance day of our most worshipable parama-pujyapada nitya-lila pravista Sri Srimad Bhaktivedanta Swami Prabhupada.
 Every year, during this Kartika parikrama, prapujya-carana Sri Srimad Bhaktivedanta Narayana Maharaja leads the devotees in offering their heartfelt presentations to Srila Prabhupada.
 This year, however, due to severe congestion, Srila Maharaja went to see his doctor in Delhi, and the devotees in Govardhana could not have his association on this day.
 They observed Srila Prabhupada's tirobhava tithi maha-mahotsava with his internal presence, both in the morning and evening, with great pomp and affection.
 Due to this circumstance, therefore, because we cannot send you Srila Maharaja's glorification of Srila Prabhupada this year, we hope that you will accept his glorification in the following lecture given in Badger in 1997, which was published later in the book "Their Lasting Relation", which can be found in it's entirety on the PureBhakti.com Library Download Page .]

 Because of His Divine Grace